Permify/go-role/README.md

     },
 })

-// The data returned is a collection of roles.
+// the data returned is a collection of roles.
 Collections provides a fluent convenient wrapper for working with arrays of data. fmt.Println(roles.IDs()) fmt.Println(roles.Names()) fmt.Println(roles.Len())